Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: High eccentricity behaviour

 So far we focused on understanding the behaviour of $j(t)$.
 Once this is determined one can understand the evolution of other orbital elements as well.
 In particular, since the Hamiltonian \eqref{eqn:DA_Hamiltonian} is conserved, we can use equations (\ref{eqn:H1star_omega_j})-(\ref{eqn:HGR_omega_j}) to express $\cos 2\omega$ entirely in terms of $j(t)$ and conserved quantities, leading to an explicit analytical expression for $\omega(t)$.
 Finally one can plug this $\cos 2\omega(t)$ and $j(t)$ into the equation of motion \eqref{eqn:dOmegadt_DA} for $\Omega(t)$ and integrate the result.
 Together with $J_z(t) = J_z(0) = \mathrm{const}$., this constitutes a complete solution to the DA, test-particle quadrupole problem with GR precession.

 Unfortunately this proposed solution for $\omega(t)$ and $\Omega(t)$ is very messy for arbitrary values of $j$.
 Luckily, in the high eccentricity regime $j\ll 1$, one can make substantial progress by (i) making the additional (and often well-justified) assumption given by equation \eqref{eqn:j4_over_Theta_condition} and (ii) adopting the ansatz\footnote{Strictly speaking this ansatz is valid only for $\sigma \ll 1$, but is often a good approximation in the vicinity of $j_\mathrm{min}$ even for $\sigma \gg 1$ --- see \S\ref{sec:analytic_validity}.} (\ref{eq:t_min}) for $j(t)$.
 Then, as we show in Appendix \ref{sec:analytic}, one can derive relatively simple explicit analytical solutions for $\omega(t)$ and $\Omega(t)$.
-These solutions work very well as long as equation (\ref{eq:t_min}) is a good approximation to the $j(t)$ behaviour near the peak eccentricity, which we verified numerically (\S\ref{sec:analytic_validity}).
+These solutions work very well as long as equation (\ref{eq:t_min}) is a good approximation to the $j(t)$ behaviour near the peak eccentricity, as we verify numerically in \S\ref{sec:analytic_validity}.
 To our knowledge, an explicit high-$e$ solution of this form accounting for GR precession has not been derived before even for the LK problem.
-It can be used e.g. when exploring the short-timescale (i.e. non-DA) effects near the peak eccentricity, which are important for accurate calculation of the GW wave production.
+It can be used for instance in order to explore the short-timescale (i.e. non-DA) effects near peak eccentricity, which are important for accurate calculation of the LK-driven merger rate \citep{Grishin2018}.